Please note: WHA leases start at a minimum of 12 months, and the waitlist to rent through our program is an estimated 2 year wait time at the moment.

 How do I get on the WHA Rental Waitlist?

 You need to fill out a Tenancy Application.
 To be eligible to become an applicant you must be of legal age, Canadian citizen or landed immigrant, and must be a qualified employee or retiree.
 To qualify as an employee you must fulfil a minimum average of twenty hours of work per week on an annual basis, within the Resort Municipality of Whistler.
-You can either download a Tenancy Application from this website under Rentals, or pick up a form from our office at #320-2400 Dave Murray Place).
+You can fill in an application online.

 How long does it take to get a unit after I apply to the WHA Rental Waitlist?